w3cping/privacy-request/howto-conduct-a-privacy-review.md

 New requests will appear as [open issues](https://github.com/w3cping/privacy-request/issues).

-When PING receives a new request, the PING chairs will usually send a message out to all PING members to see if anyone volunteers to perform the review, though sometimes PING chairs may conduct the review themselves, or approach area experts directly.
-If you see a new review request for a proposal you'd like to review though, feel free to contact a PING chair and let them know.
+When PING receives a new request, the PING chairs will usually send a message out to all PING members in the PING Slack workspace #privacyreviews to invite volunteers to perform the review.
+Sometimes, PING chairs may approach area experts directly or take on the review themselves.
+If you see a new review request for a spec you would like to review, please feel free to contact a PING chair and let them know.
 Most likely this will make their day and they'll happily assign the review to you.

 Usually a proposal is reviewed by just one PING member, though occasionally two or more PING members may collaborate on a review.
-This is more common when a proposed spec is very long, highly technical, or one of the reviewers are new to the process.
+This is more common when a proposed spec is very long, highly technical, or one of the reviewers is new to the process.

 PING keeps track of which reviewer(s) are reviewing which spec by using the "assigned to" field on each privacy-request issue.
 [Review #56](https://github.com/w3cping/privacy-request/issues/56), for example, was reviewed by three reviewers.

-PING communication is mostly done over Slack.
-If you would like to participate in reviews, but are not on the PING slack, please contact a PING chair.
+PING communication for privacy reviews is mostly done over Slack.
+If you would like to participate in reviews, but are not yet on the PING Slack workspace, please contact a PING chair.

 ### <a id="reviewing-a-spec" />2.
 Conducting the Review
-Once you've been assigned a privacy review, you can find the of the proposed spec to review in the text of the privacy-review issue.
+Once you've been assigned a privacy review, you can find the proposed spec to review in the text of the privacy-review issue.
 For example, [privacy-request #56](https://github.com/w3cping/privacy-request/issues/56) is a request from the [W3C Web Payments Working Group](https://www.w3.org/Payments/WG/),